NBP Latest News

 Progress to date

-The Department is in a formal procurement process to appoint a company who will build, maintain and operate a new high speed broadband network in the NBP State intervention area over a 25 year contract.
+The Department is in a formal procurement process to appoint a company to build, maintain and operate a new high speed broadband network in the NBP State intervention area over a 25 year contract.

 The High Speed Broadband Map has been updated by the Department.

-eir Commitment Agreement – Progress Update Q2 2018
+eir Commitment Agreement – Progress Update Q4 2018

 - Follow the progress of the rural deployment covered by the Commitment Agreement.